Andrea Loredan: Biography

 Just before the War of the League of Cambrai, in which Venice was led by Andrea's cousin, Doge Leonardo Loredan, he was dispatched to the city of Udine in Friuli in 1507 as a lieutenant, but refused the Senate’s request to return there in 1509.
 This notorious objection led to his enforced temporary retirement to the island of Mazzorbo in the Venetian Lagoon, ‘in a most esteemed residence, living very honourably, because he was rich’.
 He soon returned to favour, and served the first of two terms as sopragastaldo (judicial magistrate), and again on the Council of Ten in 1509–10.
 In 1513, as provveditore generale of the entire terraferma, he was ordered by the Senate to join the Venetian army encamped near Vicenza to rally a defence against invading Spanish and German troops.
 It was owing to the dangerous nature of this assignment that Loredan hastily made his will in June 1513.
 His fears were soon realized, for he was beheaded and died in the Battle of La Motta at Creazzo outside Vicenza several months later.
 According to his last wishes, he was buried in the cappella maggiore of the church of San Michele in Isola whose construction he had helped to finance.

+In 1568, following lengthy negotiations with Andrea's heirs, Albert V of Bavaria finally purchased a substantial amount of the coveted art collection: 120 bronzes, 2,480 medals and coins, 91 marble heads, 43 marble statues, 33 reliefs and 14 various curiosities, for the sum of 7,000 ducats; "they were all exported from Venice secretly at night in large chests".
+Most of the pieces are now displayed in the Antiquarium at Munich Residenz, built specifically to house the impressive collection.